I. FAQ about the Citizens Party

 Q: Will the Citizens Party hold a National Convention in 2016?

-A: Yes, the Citizens Party will hold a 2016 National Convention in a location still to be determined.
+A: Yes, the Citizens Party plans to hold a 2016 National Convention in a location still to be determined.

 Q: Will the Citizens Party field a Presidential candidate in 2016?

 A: Citizens Party Delegates will have the opportunity to field a strong Presidential ticket at our 2016 Presidential nominating Convention only if we have reached ballot access on a minimum number of states at least 30 days before the beginning of the convention and we have quality candidates that also meet the minimum requirements set forth by the national committee to seek our nomination.
-If so, delegates at our 2016 National Convention, Delegates will have the option to either vote for a Presidential nominee or NOTC (None of the Candidates).
+If so, delegates at our 2016 National Convention will have the option to either vote for a Presidential nominee or NOTC (None of the Candidates).
 If the majority of Delegates votes NOTC, then the Citizens Party will not run a Presidential candidate in 2016.
 The minimum number of ballot access states will be determined by July 15, 2015.

 Q: Who will be the candidates for President?

-A: That will be up to you, our Citizens Party Delegates, to decide.
-Candidates can compete for the nomination themselves or be drafted by the delegates.
+A: That will be up our Citizens Party delegates.
 Any person who is constitutionally qualified to be President may seek the Citizens Party nomination.
 Candidates have additional requirements in order to become a certified Citizens Party Presidential candidate.
 The party also requires ballot access in a minimum number of states before we will vote to nominate a Presidential ticket.